 Riverfront Makeover Goes Full Speed Ahead

-The City of Middletown, Connecticut sought to revitalize its riverfront with a new boathouse and event facility that would anchor its redevelopment efforts along the scenic Connecticut River.
+The City of Middletown, Connecticut sought to revitalize its riverfront with a new community boathouse and event facility that would anchor its redevelopment efforts along the scenic Connecticut River.
 Aimed at transforming the riverfront into an entertainment and recreational destination, the site previously was home to bulk storage petroleum facilities.

 New Facility Boosts Rowing Programs